 - large handful of crispy potato chips

-- Spread each slice of bread with 1 Tablespoon of the Sabra Spread.
+- Spread each slice of bread with 1 Tablespoon of the mayo.

 - Place 3 slices of bologna on one half of the bread and top with 2 slices of American cheese.
 You can also put one slice of cheese down first followed by the bologna and the other slice of cheese.